elm-city-craftworks/practicing-ruby-manuscripts/README.md

 that others can find these source materials, but that is optional.

 Please see the AUTHORS.md file in this repository for copyright information.

+For any questions, please contact gregory@practicingruby.com.
+I am especially interested in hearing from folks who would like to translate these articles into other languages (both spoken languages and programming languages!), but I'd love to hear from anyone who wishes to make use of these materials for any purpose.